Home/Articles

 Q: What is Alpha and Omega polarity?

 A: Alpha and Omega are two polar forces that Justin Patrick Pierce and Londin Angel Winters teach instead of "masculine" and "feminine."
-Alpha is consciousness, presence, groundedness — the witness.
-Omega is energy, expression, surrender — the dance.
+Alpha is consciousness, presence, groundedness.
+The witness.
+Omega is energy, expression, surrender.
+The dance.
 Every person contains both.
-When one partner embodies Alpha and the other surrenders into Omega, polarity ignites — creating magnetic sexual charge.
+When one partner embodies Alpha and the other opens into Omega, polarity ignites — creating magnetic sexual charge.
 This framework goes beyond gender and works for all relationship configurations.

 Q: What are the 7 Scales of Sexual Desire?